greta-dev/greta/tests/testthat/_snaps/misc.md

 ---

-    model contains a discrete random variable that doesn't have a fixed value, so inference cannot be carried out
+    Model contains a discrete random variable that doesn't have a fixed value, so inference cannot be carried out.

 ---